vutuv/vutuv/README.md

 # vutuv

 vutuv is a business network.
-Think of it as a free, fast and secure open-source alternative to [LinkedIn](https://www.linkedin.com) or [XING](https://www.xing.com).
+Think of it as a free, fast and secure open-source alternative for [LinkedIn](https://www.linkedin.com) or [XING](https://www.xing.com).
 The first version of vutuv can be found in the branch v1.1.

 # Development How-To